Tafuna, American Samoa: International Airport

-Pago Pago International Airport has the headquarters of Inter Island Airways.
-Tafuna contains the location of the headquarters of Island Choice Factory, along with The Tradewinds Hotel and a Cost U Less supermarket.
-Kanana Fou Private School was built in the village in 1979 for the Congregational Christian Church in American Samoa.
+Hospitality industry & Service industry

 Tradewinds Hotel on Main Ottoville Road in Ottoville has a day spa, resort pool, tour desk, and ATM.
 It is also the home of Equator Restaurant where shows such as fiafia performances are held Friday nights.
 The hotel was built in 2003.
 Other hotels in Tafuna are Maliu Mai Beach Resort and Pago Airport Inn, which is a motel-style inn with a restaurant and swimming pool.
+The Bowling Sports Club and Flames Night Club are the two main nightclubs on island.